 All gifts are tax-deductible as prescribed by law.
 The information you provide will be used for University business and will not be released unless required by law.

-If you would like to learn more about ANR or how to include the University in your charitable giving plans, please contact ANR Development Services at firstname.lastname@example.org or (510) 987-9139.
+For more information on ANR, making an outright or deferred tax-deductible charitable contribution, or how to include the University in your charitable giving plans, contact firstname.lastname@example.org or (510) 987-9139.